CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Does the system support secure protocols for administration?
-For the devices to be managed from a central location, network-capable devices must support secure protocols for administration, for example, SSL / TLS in the case of a browser-based configuration.
+In order to be able to administer the devices from a central point, network-capable devices must support secure protocols for administration, for example, in a browser-based configuration, SSL / TLS.
 + Can information be stored encrypted?
-To prevent access to the data after an (unauthorized) removal of the hard disk, some devices encrypt the information on the hard disk.
+In order to prevent access to the data after an (unauthorized) removal of the hard disk, some devices encrypt the information on the hard disk.
 + Is there a possibility of authentication directly on the device (eg via password or PIN entries or chip cards) or can this function be retrofitted?
 Authentication is provided for many devices, but only for the administration in some cases in order to secure access to the configuration.
 However, there are devices that can secure all user access, so that information is not printed until the user authenticates to the device.
 This serves as protection against the fact that information transmitted to a network printer or scanned on a copier can be printed out by unauthorized persons.
 Such a function can also be used for cost control.
 + Are eyelets or other options available to physically protect the devices from theft?